 Professor Sir Gordon Duff – MA, BM BCh, PhD, MD (Hon), FFPM(Hon), FBSPharmacol (Hon), FRCP(Lon), FRCP(Edin), FMedSci, FRSE

-Principal, St Hilda’s College, Oxford Univesity and Chair, Biotechnology and Biological Sciences Research Council (BBSRC).
+Principal, St Hilda’s College, University of Oxford and Chair, Biotechnology and Biological Sciences Research Council (BBSRC).

 He was founding editor of the international research journal CYTOKINE, advisory editor to the Human Genome Organisation (HUGO) journal, and is Past-President of the International Cytokine Society.
 He was Knighted for services to Public Health in 2007, and listed in the ‘Top 100’ working scientists in the UK Science Council’s list for 2014.